magus/acnh-catalog/README.md

 ## TODO

-- Fallback image failures to a generic leaf icon

 - Find a better item catalog
   - A lot of items have variants that do not match villager db
   - e.g. Nose Drip, Laptop, Floor Lamp